 Dateline: Mladenovac, Serbia

-What are the cheapest and safest countries to live in around the world?
+What are the cheapest and safest places to live in the world?

 To discuss this in full and to determine the most affordable and safest countries to live in, we need to break the question down into its two parts:

-- Where can you live affordably and get a better value for your money?
+- Where can you have a low-cost living and get a better value for your money?